*This is a longer piece, maybe the opening chapter to something I’m working on. Please excuse typo’s and errors.

 I was too stunned to do much.
 From my spot on the ground, it was all cleats and legs and bodies stampeding onto the field.
 When I got myself free, I backed away.
 Moose had two guys by the facemask, and coaches were hustling out, some trying to break things up, others looking to get a lick in.
 Our coaches.
 Fans.
 Everyone rushed the field.

 Two Briggs guys hoisted a bench over their heads.
-The P.A. guy urged the nice citizens of our town to please return to their seats.
+The P.A. urged the good citizens of our town to please return to their seats.
 I turned for the track, looking for Olivia, my girlfriend, and the rest of the cheer squad when Coach Pillman shoved me out of the way and kicked a guy in the back.
 Jeff was on the ground grappling with one of the Briggs safeties.
 Others danced around, some with their helmets off, fists up like boxers.

 But the fans.
 The moms and Dads, the uncles and cousins, they were the ones looking to hurt someone, wild eyed and ready for war.